nodesman/essential-education/README.md

     *   `power/`: Content defining and exploring power as the fundamental ability to act, impact, or cause change.
     *   `empathy/`: Content exploring the nuances of empathy: what it is, what it isn't, its application, importance, and limitations.
     *   `relationships/`: Content focused on understanding and navigating various types of relationships.
+    *   `diplomacy/`: Content exploring diplomacy as the art of managing relationships, conducting negotiations, and strategic communication, applicable from interpersonal interactions to broader contexts.
+Focuses on effectiveness, discernment in application, and ethical considerations.
     *   `(other_books...)/`: Placeholder for future book projects.
     *   Each book directory may contain an `outline.md` file for planning and Markdown files for chapters/sections as they develop.
 *   `wisdom_and_analysis/`: A dedicated space for personal thinking, reasoning, experiments, observations, and synthesizing wisdom.
 This area is for your own deeper exploration and may inform book content or stand alone as personal insights.